-Under the Financial Services Reform Act 2001 (“FSR Act”) most brokers need a licence.
+Under part 10.2 of the Corporations Act 2001 (Cth) (“Corporations Act”), most brokers need a licence.
 A broker can only use the descriptions “insurance broker”, “general insurance broker” or “life insurance broker” if authorised to do so through a condition in its licence.

-Under the FSR Act, agents do not need a licence if they are authorised representatives of a licensed insurer.
+Under the Corporations Act, agents do not need a licence if they are authorised representatives of a licensed insurer.

-The FSR Act imposes additional disclosure requirements on agents, brokers and insurers who market and sell domestic lines of insurance.
+The Corporations Act imposes additional disclosure requirements on agents, brokers and insurers who market and sell domestic insurance.

 A Financial Services Guide (FSG) must be provided by licensees to retail clients as soon as possible.
-An FSG contains information about commissions and the dispute resolution procedures available to policyholders.
+An FSG contains information about commissions and the dispute resolution procedures available to policyholders (pt 7.7).

 A Product Disclosure Statement (PDS) must also be provided at the earliest possible time.
 The purpose of the PDS is to explain the features of the proposed insurance contract so consumers can assess whether the insurance policy meets their needs.
-The PDS must also inform consumers about their rights, obligations and commissions payable, and any other information which is known or might have an influence on a consumer entering into the insurance contract.
+The PDS must inform consumers about their rights, obligations and commissions payable, and any other information that is known or might have an influence on a consumer entering into the insurance contract (pt 7.9).

-Where the relevant insurance policy has been recommended by the insurer or broker before the contract is entered into, the FSR Act also requires the provision of a “statement of advice”.
-The statement informs the consumer of the basis upon which the recommendation is made, and discloses any potential conflicts of interest that may arise in the giving of the advice.
+Where the relevant insurance policy has been recommended by the insurer or broker before the contract is entered into, the Corporations Act also requires the provision of a “statement of advice”.
+The statement informs the consumer of the basis upon which the recommendation is made, and discloses any potential conflicts of interest that may arise in the giving of the advice (pt 7.7).

 Policyholders need to be mindful of the roles of brokers and agents.
-If a policyholder finds that the cover provided under an insurance policy is insufficient or coverage for a claim is declined by an insurer, then careful attention should be paid to the responsibility of the agent or broker in arranging that insurance.
+If a policyholder finds that the cover provided under an insurance policy is insufficient or coverage for a claim is declined by an insurer, then pay careful attention to the responsibility of the agent or broker in arranging that insurance.